JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 iteration cycles for new models, but at least we knew we could trust the data fairly well.

+## On the topic of unit tests

+We _did_ have unit tests in place for the descriptions of common financial transactions.
+And we were, over time, building up a suite of common descriptions and what they were supposed to match.
+However, there were a few problems with this:

+ * The freshness I mentioned at the beginning of this post was a problem; Unit tests grew old.
+"Grand Daddy's house" was once a pizza in one part of Sweden and a clothing store in another part of Sweden a couple of years later.
+We had to update our unit tests.
+ * We ended up having different models for different countries/regions.
+Having unit tests for all of them didn't scale.
+Plus, we did not know common merchants in all the regions - our company was mostly based out of Sweden.
+ * The whole idea with the ML model was that it was supposed to scale and us not doing all the manual classification!

 ## In conclusion

 Measuring AI/ML model quality takes a lot of creativity bordering SRE practises